 - Periodically: by implementing such a logic in your software.

-- Manually: by giving the end user of your software the option to trigger a heartbeat, which means to refresh his licensing data.
+- Manually: by giving the end user of your software the option to trigger a heartbeat, which means to refresh the licensing data.

-The heartbeat frequency depends on your business model.
+The heartbeat period depends on your business model.
 Regardless of the business model though, it is recommended to at least:

 - trigger a heartbeat every time a new version/hotfix of your software is installed.